 Information

 The Miffy Sakura Kitchen is a permanent shop/cafe and open 7 days a week.
 It’s in Arashiyama – the easiest way to get there is to take the train from Kyoto station to Sagaarashiyama on the JR Sagano Line.
-Then it’s a short walk to the main shopping street on the way to the Togetsukyo bridge..
-You can see a map here and here’s my 2016 guide to Arashiyama for more things to do.
+Then it’s a short walk to the main shopping street on the way to the Togetsukyo bridge.
+There’s more information on the website and here’s my 2016 guide to Arashiyama for more things to do.

-If you can’t make it to Arashiyama, there’s a Miffy Shop at Character Street inside JR Tokyo station, which has some foodie souvenirs like cookies and tea, and there’s a Miffy area in the Kiddyland stores in Tokyo and Osaka.
+If you can’t make it to Arashiyama, there are now more branches around Japan including one in Tokyo, as well as a Miffy Shop at Character Street inside JR Tokyo station, which has some foodie souvenirs like cookies and tea, and there’s a Miffy area in the Kiddyland stores in Tokyo and Osaka.

 Leave a Reply